jackjazb/crafting-room/README.md

 # - If empty or undefined: defaults to value of `STRAPI_HOST`
 STRAPI_MEDIA_PROVIDER_HOST=""

-# Override the default fallback image with the provided image URL.
-# - Optional
-# - If empty or undefined: defaults to `/fallback.png`
-FALLBACK_IMAGE_URL=""

 # The interval between cache revalidations (in seconds), or `false` to disable.
 # - In other words, 'after this period of time, ask the server for new
 # data on the next request'.